 I firmly believe that most dogs need the correct balance of praise and correction during training.
 For a new puppy starting out in the right manner, positive training will work for most…UNTIL they become a little more independent.

 There are three important aspects to always keep in mind if you wish to achieve your desired training goals:

 While training with us you will learn how we use these three simple points to accomplish your goals resulting in a well behaved dog.

 The way a puppy’s mom would teach them, and correct them from wrong to right could look harsh to us.
 But, mom and nature know best, and she has a very short time to get her pups prepared for the big world ahead.

 Too many times puppies are offered for sale or adoption at an age way too young, before they should have even been taken away from their mothers.
-The learning /teaching process is not yet complete but the puppies are scooped up and taken away without the training needed for the journey ahead.
+The learning /teaching process is not yet complete but the puppies are scooped up and taken away without the canine training San Marcos needed for the journey ahead.
 We then take them home, treat them as we would a child, forgetting they are not human.

 So…… the play nipping starts, with those needle sharp puppy teeth.
 It doesn’t hurt too much so we allow it, confident that our puppy will “grow out of that stage”.
 (Keep in mind a puppy’s mom would never allow those needle sharp teeth biting her!)
 So, imagine our surprise, upset, and annoyance when we find that our puppy didn’t grow out of it – and not only that – now our puppy’s bite is stronger and the teeth are larger!
 Our puppy doesn’t know this – he’s thinking he’s the same little guy -but now the bites inflicted during play hurt, are scary or worrying.
 Did you take the steps to correct and stop this behavior when puppy was just a cute little ball of fluff??